-How do I maintain/care for my shears?Updated 9 months ago
+How do I maintain/care for my shears?Updated a year ago

 Is your shear feeling heavy or tight?
 Product buildup and other factors can cause this to happen.
 By simply oiling your shears on a regular basis you will notice how your shear responds!